ArsenTech/arsentech.github.io/README.md

 - [ ] Projects Section
 - [ ] Blog Section
 - [ ] Side Menus (Anchor navigation) to make the navbar clean
-- [ ] The "My Other Channels" section including a link to Subscribe to other channels
+- [ ] The "My Other Channels" section, including a link to subscribe to other channels

 ## Website Speed
 - **Google PageSpeed Insights Score**: 100 on Mobile, 100 on Desktop